-We are currently developing KIND-014 for equine gastric ulcer syndrome, or EGUS, in horses, KIND-015 for metabolic syndrome in horses and KIND-510 (feline erythropoietin) for the control of non-regenerative anemia in cats.
-If pilot trials and other development activities are successful, we expect to initiate pivotal studies for KIND-014, KIND-015 and KIND-510 in late 2016 or early 2017.
-We are also developing multiple other products, including interleukin antibodies and canine checkpoint inhibitors.
+We are currently developing KIND-014 for the treatment of equine gastric ulcers in horses, KIND-015 for the management of clinical signs associated with equine metabolic syndrome and epoCatTM (feline recombinant erythropoietin) for the control of non-regenerative anemia in cats.
+We expect to continue pilot field efficacy studies for the three product candidates in 2017.
+In addition to early stage pilot field studies of anti-cytokine antibodies for atopic dermatitis in dogs and anti-TNF in septic foals, we are also developing multiple other products, including interleukin antibodies and canine checkpoint inhibitors.
 In all, we have over 20 programs for various indications for dogs, cats, and horses.